Laura (on the right) and her theatre group during her semester abroad in Madrid. Photo courtesy of Laura Peracca.

 This article originally appeared on VICE Italy

-Erasmus exchange programs are generally a great way to study abroad for a semester, make friends from all over Europe, have a thorough STI scare and learn everything there is to learn about other cultures' budget beer brands.
-It's a beautiful opportunity to discover the world in your early twenties—or, if my best friend's mum Laura is to be believed, your early sixties.
+Erasmus programmes are generally a great way to study abroad for a semester, make friends from all over Europe, have a thorough STI scare and learn everything there is to learn about other cultures' budget beer brands.
+It's a beautiful opportunity to discover the world in your early twenties – or, if my best friend's mum Laura is to be believed, your early sixties.

-VICE: Why did you decide to do an Erasmus program at 61?
+VICE: Why did you decide to do an Erasmus programme at 61?

-Laura Peracca: I was talking to my son one night, when he told me about a friend of his who was doing the Erasmus program.
-I was a couple of years into my psychology degree at the time, so I jokingly asked him if I could do the same.
-He was pretty sure that people in their sixties wouldn't qualify, but when I looked it up I found that there's actually no age limit to the Erasmus program.
+Laura Peracca: I was talking to my son one night, when he told me about a friend of his who was doing the Erasmus programme.
+I was a couple of years into my Psychology degree at the time, so I jokingly asked him if I could do the same.
+He was pretty sure that people in their sixties wouldn't qualify, but when I looked it up I found that there's actually no age limit to the Erasmus programme.
 Still, I didn't think I would get through the process, but I did.

 What did your children think?

 They were sceptical at first.
 My son thought I was stealing a 21-year-old's opportunity and already imagined me frantically cleaning a flat I'd share with five housemates and their bongs.
 But they grew to like the idea.
 I didn't know much about it, aside from what I'd heard from my children's friends and from the movie L'Auberge Espagnole.

 Why did you decide to go to Spain?

 I originally wanted to go to Norway, but my husband had decided to come with me and didn't want to go somewhere with three hours of daylight.
 I've already been to France a lot, so Spain seemed like an obvious choice.
 I found a flat for myself and my husband joined me 15 days later.
 So I didn't share a place with other students.

 To be perfectly honest here, when I was at uni we never interacted with the older students.
 What were your classes like?